zombierzn/vungle-resources/iOS-resources/iOS-advanced-settings.md

   Attaches a logger, that will receive every log sent internally and externally using `log:`.
 It's up to the developer to properly detach the logger (internally, the logger is retained).
 * `- (void)detachLogger:(id<VungleSDKLogger>)logger;`
   Detaches a logger object.

+* `NSString* VungleSDKVersion`
+  This is not an instance method, it's a constant who's value is the current version of the SDK.
+You can use this for debugging purposes.

 ### SDKLogger Protocol